 Constructed with sandstone, the entire area comprises of three temples, six magnificent palaces and water tanks that served as the reservoirs.
 The design and pattern are a fascinating combination of the Dravidian style of architecture with some motifs from North India.
 You must not miss the spectacular light and sound show conducted in the evenings portraying the love story of Raja Man Singh and his queen Mrignayani.

 Hampi in Karnataka, is a perfect abode for history lovers.
 The city has much to its heritage, encompassed by old monuments, temples, beautiful structural remains, street markets and several other artefacts belonging to the empire of Vijayanagara.
 It is recorded in UNESCO’s list of World Heritage Sites.
 Located at the banks of the river Tungabhadra, the ruins around the city speak about the gorgeous beauty that had existed in the yesteryears.

 The key attraction of Hampi is the Virupaksha temple.
 Strolling across the city imbibes an amazing feeling visualizing the enthralling structures and buildings that once had been its pride.
 No doubt it is one of the prominent historical places in India, enticing tourists both from India and abroad.
 Trading happened in full swing in the city during the rule of the Vijayanagara dynasty.
 The bustling markets and concert halls stand as proof of it.

 Mehrangarh Fort, Jodhpur

 Built in 1459 by Rathore ruler Rao Jodha, Mehrangarh Fort is one of the grandest and prominent historical places in India.
 Situated in Jodhpur in the state of Rajasthan, the massive structure is present atop a hill.
 The fort is very popular among the tourists especially because of its sprawling campus embellished with museums, galleries, paintings, palaces and its seven gates.
 Each of the gates had been constructed for different reasons, the significant among them being the Victory Gate.
-The gate was build to commemorate the victory of Maharaja Man Singh over the armies of Bikaner and Jaipur.
+The gate was built to commemorate the victory of Maharaja Man Singh over the armies of Bikaner and Jaipur.